keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/YXRkEOY.png" height="80%" width="80%" alt="Creating VMs"/>
 </p>
 <p>
-Name your resource group to anything you want and set the region to whatever region you live in.
+Name your resource group to anything you want and set the region to wherever region you live in.
 Click on Review + create.
 </p>
 <br />